A new approach for the analysis of evolution partial differential equations on a finite interval: Introduction

 In the case of nonlinear dispersive models like the Korteweg-de Vries (KdV) and the nonlinear Schr\"odinger (NLS) equation, the proof of Hadamard well-posedness (existence, uniqueness, and continuous dependence of the solution on the data) for the Cauchy problem crucially relies on a Picard iteration scheme and linear estimates established through the Fourier transform solution of the linearized problem.
 Hence, the absence of the Fourier transform from the initial-boundary value problem setting poses an immediate challenge right at the beginning of the analysis.
 As a result, new techniques had to be developed for the study of nonlinear dispersive (and, more generally, evolution) equations specifically in domains with a boundary.

-The three main methods available in the literature for proving the well-posedness of initial-boundary value problems are: (1) The \textit{temporal Laplace transform method} of Bona, Sun and Zhang, which was introduced in \cite{bsz2002} for the KdV equation on the half-line and has since been used in several other works, e.g. \cite{bsz2006,bsz2008,kai2013,ozs2015,bo2016,et2016}; (2) The \textit{boundary forcing operator method} of Colliander and Kenig, developed for the generalized KdV equation on the half-line \cite{ck2002} and later employed by Holmer for the KdV and NLS equations on the half-line \cite{h2005,h2006} (and, more recently, in \cite{c2017,cc2020}); (3) The \textit{unified transform method} introduced in~\cite{fhm2017,fhm2016} for the NLS and KdV equations on the half-line, which takes advantage of the unified transform (also known as the Fokas method) \cite{f1997,f2008} as the analogue of the Fourier transform in domains with a boundary and has been consistently developed through several works in recent years, e.g. see~\cite{oy2019,hm2020,hm2022,ko2022,hy2022b,mo2024}.
+The three main methods available in the literature for proving the well-posedness of initial-boundary value problems are: \begin{enumerate}[label=(\arabic*), leftmargin=6mm, topsep=1mm, itemsep=1mm] \item The \textit{temporal Laplace transform method} of Bona, Sun and Zhang, which was introduced in \cite{bsz2002} for the KdV equation on the half-line and has since been used in several other works, e.g. \cite{bsz2006,bsz2008,kai2013,ozs2015,bo2016,et2016}; \item The \textit{boundary forcing operator method} of Colliander and Kenig, developed for the generalized KdV equation on the half-line \cite{ck2002} and later employed by Holmer for the KdV and NLS equations on the half-line \cite{h2005,h2006} (and, more recently, in \cite{c2017,cc2020}); \item The \textit{unified transform method} introduced in~\cite{fhm2017,fhm2016} for the NLS and KdV equations on the half-line, which takes advantage of the unified transform (also known as the Fokas method) \cite{f1997,f2008} as the analogue of the Fourier transform in domains with a boundary and has been consistently developed through several works in recent years, e.g. see~\cite{oy2019,hm2020,hm2022,ko2022,hy2022-jde,mo2025}. \end{enumerate}

-3mm
+2mm

 \textit{The purpose of the present work is to demonstrate that the proof of well-posedness of a wide class of initial-boundary value problems on the finite interval $(0, \ell)$ can be reduced to that of suitable initial-boundary value problems on the positive and negative half-lines $(0, \infty)$ and $(-\infty, \ell)$.}